 “Response Time (ms).
 Disk response time in milliseconds.
 For this metric, a lower number is definitely better; in general, anything less than 10 ms is considered good performance.
 If you occasionally go beyond 10 ms, you should be okay, but if the system is consistently waiting more than 20 ms for response from the storage, then you may have a problem that needs attention, and it’s likely that users will notice performance degradation.
 At 50 ms and greater, the problem is serious.”

-Hopefully when you checked on your computer, the Disk Response Time is below 20 milliseconds.
+Hopefully, when you checked on your computer the Disk Response Time is below 10 milliseconds.
 BUT, what about those other workloads that you were thinking about earlier.
-What’s the Disk Response Times on that busy SQL server, the CRM or BI platform, or those Windows servers that the users complain about?
+What are the Disk Response Times on that busy SQL server, the CRM or BI platform, or those Windows servers that the users complain about?

-If the Disk Response Times are often higher than 20 milliseconds, and you need to improve the performance, then it’s choice time and there are basically two options:
+If the Disk Response Times are often higher than 10 milliseconds, and you need to improve the application performance, then it’s choice time and there are basically two options:

-• In my opinion as an IT Engineer, the most sensible option is to use storage workload reduction software like Diskeeper for physical Windows computers, or V-locity for virtualised Windows computers.
-These will reduce Disk Storage Times by allowing a good percentage of the data that your applications need to read, to come from a RAM cache, rather than slower disk storage.
+- In my opinion as an IT Engineer, the most sensible option is to use storage workload reduction software like DymaxIO® (Diskeeper®, SSDkeeper®, and V-locity® are now new DymaxIO fast data software).
+This will reduce Disk Storage Times by allowing a good percentage of the data that your applications need to read, to come from a RAM cache, rather than slower disk storage.
 This works because RAM is much faster than the media in your disk storage.
-Best of all, the only thing you need to do to try it, is download a free copy of the 30 day trial.
-You don’t even have to reboot the computer; just check and see if it is able to bring the Disk Response Times down for the workloads that you care about the most.
+DymaxIO also includes other technologies to boost I/O performance.
+Best of all, the only thing you need to do to try it is download a free copy of the 30-day trial.
+You don’t even have to reboot the computer; just check and see if it can bring the Disk Response Times down for the workloads that you care about the most.

-• If you have tried the Diskeeper or V-locity software, and you STILL need faster disk access, then, I’m afraid, it’s time to start getting quotations for new hardware.
-It does make sense though, to take a couple of minutes to install Diskeeper or V-locity first, to see if this step can be avoided.
+- If you have tried the DymaxIO software, and you STILL need faster disk access, then I’m afraid it’s time to start getting quotations for new hardware.
+It does make sense though, to take a couple of minutes to install DymaxIO first, to see if this step can be avoided.
 The software solution to remove storage inefficiencies is typically a much more cost-effective solution than having to buy hardware!